Winter of Discontent: Dissatisfied public employees

 Many new members were also coming from government jobs.
 In 1974, about half of the total British workforce was unionised, but 83.1 per cent of all public-sector workers were.
 In the health sector that reached 90 per cent.
 Many of the government workers joining unions were women.

 The public employees were in a particularly difficult position with regard to incomes policy.
 Governments kept their employees' pay, already lower than their private-sector colleagues, low both because they could and because they wanted to set an example for the private sector, an example the private sector rarely followed.
 Their unions were also frustrated that their growing numbers had not yet translated into corresponding influence within the TUC.

 These matters came to a head with the 1977 fire brigade strike, a strike that many firemen were conflicted about since they knew they would be abandoning their own profession's duty to protect life, but felt that they could no longer make ends meet with their pay packets.
-They asked a 30 per cent increase, 20 per cent over the government's limit at the time, and a limit to 42 hours of work each week.
+They asked for a 30 per cent increase, 20 per cent over the government's limit at the time, and a limit to 42 hours of work each week.
 The government responded by declaring a state of emergency and bringing in Army troops as replacements.
 The TUC voted late in the strike to not campaign in support of the firemen, in order to maintain its relationship with the government.